ibm-cloud-docs/blockchain-sw-213/howto/ibp-v2-faq.md

 {: #ibp-v2-faq-multicloud}
 {: faq}

-You can not currently deploy blockchain nodes to multiple hosted cloud providers.
+You cannot currently deploy blockchain nodes to multiple hosted cloud providers.
 However, you can use your console to operate a distributed multicloud network by importing nodes deployed by using consoles on other clouds.

 ## How can I find the examples and tutorials within the VSCode extension?
 {: #ibp-v2-faq-vscode-tutorials}